vorburger/openstack-devstack-opendaylight-vagrant/README.md

 If your VM dies (or you have to `vagrant halt` it for some reason), then you have to restart OS procs by doing `./stack.sh` again, as above.
 Make sure you have `RECLONE=False` and `OFFLINE=True`.
 It's slow! :-(

-You'll want to use `vagrant suspend` (NB the KVM qemu proc stays in memory!) and `vagrant resume` to save time re-stacking.
+_NB You may want to use `vagrant suspend` (NB the KVM qemu proc stays in memory!) and `vagrant resume` to save time re-stacking, but it seems to be broken with devstack VM (it resumes, but doesn't work...
+TODO Fix?!)_

 _TODO Figure out how to get "vagrant snapshot" working with KVM using https://github.com/miurahr/vagrant-kvm-snapshot, or switch to using VirtualBox instead of KVM?_